TuumPHP/Pagination/README.md

 $pager = $pager->withQuery($_GET, '/find');
 ```

-The pager object will store the query data (i.e. $_GET) to session for the subsequent requests if the session is already started.
+The pager object will store the query data (i.e. `$_GET`) to session for the subsequent requests if the session is already started.

-### paginating a query

 Then, call a `Pager::call` method with a `closure` whose first argument is an `Inputs` object.